hesclo-company/.github/profile/README.md

 - Fully **GDPR-compliant**
 - Tenant data is **not aggregated**, **not analyzed**, **not shared**
 - Hosting takes place **exclusively in Scandinavian data centers**
-- No access by third parties, no use of public cloud providers

 ---